NeCTAR-RC/jupyterhub-on-nectar-k8s/docs/cluster-setup.md

 ### Reboot flannel pods

-After creating or resizing the cluster, it's reccommended to restart all the flannel/networking pods in the cluster to avoid any networking issues.
+After creating or resizing the cluster, it's recommended to restart all the flannel/networking pods in the cluster to avoid any networking issues.
 Flannel pods can be restarted by issuing the following command:

 ```
 kubectl -n kube-system get po -l app=flannel -l tier=node  -o name | xargs kubectl -n kube-system delete
 ```

+This works around [this bug](https://github.com/flannel-io/flannel/issues/1155) that you may encounter.

 ### Create storage classes

-You might need to create an additional storage class for your Jupyterhub installation.
-Clusters created by Nectar's Magnum service supports the cinder storage type, and in the example below we are setting up this storage type for Jupyterhub to use.
+You will need to create an additional storage class for your JupyterHub installation.
+Clusters created by Nectar's Container Orchestration service support the cinder storage type, and in the example below we are setting up this storage type for JupyterHub to use.
-Storage classes needs to be set up towards your availability zone in Nectar ( ref https://tutorials.rc.nectar.org.au/kubernetes/09-volume ).
+Storage classes are availability zone specific, so you will need to provide the availability zone you are launching your cluster in (ref https://tutorials.rc.nectar.org.au/kubernetes/09-volume).

-There is an example file to set up storage classes using QRISCloud availability zone here: [k8s/storage-classes.yaml](../k8s/storage-classes.yaml)
+There is an example configuration file to set up storage classes using the melbourne-qh2 availability zone here: [k8s/storage-classes.yaml](../k8s/storage-classes.yaml).
-If you want to use this file, please replace the references to QRISCloud in the with your availability zone.
+Please replace the references to melbourne-qh2 with your chosen availability zone.

 To see a list the available availablility zones, issue the following command:

 ```
 openstack availability zone list
 ```

 Once the storage-classes.yaml file has been updated with the correct availability zone, its time to add this to the cluster.